Skip to main content

 Security Team Workflow

-• Get visibility into all MCP servers across your organization
+• Get visibility into all MCP servers and skills across your organization

 • Identify which AI tools employees are using (Cursor, Claude, VS Code, etc.)

-• Build an inventory of shadow integrations for risk assessment
+• Build an inventory of shadow integrations and skills for risk assessment

-• Track trends in MCP adoption over time
+• Track trends in MCP and skill adoption over time

 • Source: Is the MCP from a known vendor or unknown source?